wp-plugins/appointment-booking-calendar/README.txt

 * Light
 * Blue

 The theme can be selected into the administration area, below the calendar on the settings field labeled "Calendar visual theme".
-Once selected a new theme, the CSS file "all-css.css" will be loaded frmo a different subfolder, be sure to edit the related CSS file if you need further modifications to the appointment booking calendar theme styles.
+Once selected a new theme, the CSS file "all-css.css" will be loaded from a different subfolder, be sure to edit the related CSS file if you need further modifications to the appointment booking calendar theme styles.

 = Other Versions and Features =